-Treatments for ED are very effective but do not work in every case.
-Patients may avoid certain treatments all together for a variety of reasons.
+Treatments for ED are very effective but don't work in every case.
+Some men may also choose to avoid certain treatments due to being too bothersome.

-For patients in whom acceptable treatments for ED are not effective or acceptable, options remain for sexual intimacy and pleasure.
-Patients who are unable to achieve a rigid erection may still enjoy cuddling, genital caressing, and/or oral sex.
-With a supportive partner, patience, and a willingness to explore different means of being sexual, most patients are able to achieve sexual satisfaction and orgasm, regardless of whether they can obtain an erection sufficient for penetrative sex.
+For men in whom acceptable treatments for ED don't work, options remain for sexual intimacy & pleasure.
+Men who are unable to achieve a rigid erection may still enjoy cuddling, genital caressing, and/ or oral sex.
+With a supportive partner, patience, and a willingness to explore different means of being sexual, most men are able to achieve sexual satisfaction and even orgasm, regardless of whether they can obtain an erection sufficient for penetrative sex.

-A good way to resume your sex life is to be open and use a gradual, progressive approach and to ensure that you and your partner feel comfortable at every step.
+A good way to resume your sex life is to use a gradual, progressive approach and to make sure that you and your partner feel comfortable at every step.
 Sensual, mutually pleasuring activities with no performance goal can allow you to be intimate in a relaxed way.

-It may be necessary for sexual partners to redefine a sexual relationship after cancer treatment. .
+A man and his partner may need to redefine what is important about their sexual relationship after cancer treatment.
 Although some may see kissing, caressing, and/or oral sex as simply foreplay in preparation for intercourse, arousing each other and even reaching orgasm without intercourse can be an important component of intimacy and a common way to share physical pleasure and emotional closeness without the need for a rigid erection.
-Your sex life should be based on what you and your partner mutually define as sexually satisfying and pleasurable, which may or may not include penile penetration.
-Vibrators have been used effectively by many patients to achieve orgasm.
+Your sex life should be based on what you and your partner mutually define as sexually satisfying and pleasurable; this may or may not include penile penetration.
+Vibrators have been used effectively by both men and women to achieve orgasm.

-Patients often overestimate their partner's feelings on the importance of penetration.
-Though penetration is an important part of many couples' sexual life and there are a number of medical options available to help achieve a rigid erection for penetration, it is important to focus on mutual pleasure and intimacy, not erectile hardness, in situations where an erection is not achievable or sustainable.
+Men often overestimate the important their partners place on penetration.
+Certainly it is an important part of sexual life for many couples and there are a number of medical options to help men achieve a rigid erection for penetration.
+However, in situations where a man cannot achieve or maintain an erection it is important to focus on mutual pleasure and intimacy, not erectile hardness.

-If you would like access to sexual or marriage counseling/advice, please ask your provider for a referral.
+If you would like access to sexual or marriage counseling/advice, please ask your physician for a referral.